Magical Property of Fullerenes

-The study of magical property of $C_{24}$ showed that a fullerene can have many magical configurations.
-Let us denote by $\mathcal{M}(C_n)$ the set of all magical configurations on $C_{n}$. $\mathcal{M}(C_n)$ is an interesting combinatorial structure associated with fullerene $C_n$, as will be seen in this section.
+The study of the magic property of $C_{24}$ showed that a fullerene can have many magic configurations.
+Let us denote by $\mathcal{M}(C_n)$ the set of all magic configurations on $C_{n}$. $\mathcal{M}(C_n)$ is an interesting combinatorial structure associated with fullerene $C_n$, as will be seen in this section.